skochar1/IntroML/README.md

 # IntroML
 Code I wrote to learn basic machine learning skills.
+I trained and validated a model for Iowa home sale prices predictions.

 The steps to building and using a model are: